Last Updated on September 30, 2023

 Although it is not considered an endangered plant.
 Overharvesting, habitat loss, and pollution have historically threatened the plant in some regions.

-Ancient Egyptians regarded the blue lotus highly associated with psychedelic effects and religious purposes, and its popularity contributed to its decline.
+Ancient Egyptians regarded the blue lotus as highly associated with psychedelic effects and religious purposes, and its popularity contributed to its decline.

 What Does Blue Lotus Tea Taste Like?